Katana (DC Comics): Becoming Katana

 Tatsu Yamashiro (山城 たつ) is an average Japanese girl, save for her proficiency in the martial arts, a trait encouraged by her parents.
-Two brothers—Maseo and Takeo Yamashiro (from whom she gained her current surname)—both proclaim their love for her.
+Brothers Maseo and Takeo Yamashiro (from whom she gained her current surname) both proclaim their love for her.
 While she likes both, she chooses Maseo as her husband.
 Enraged, Takeo refuses to attend the couple's wedding.
-Maseo disowns his brother, who joined the yakuza and took their mark of a dragon tattoo across his chest.
+Maseo disowns his brother, who joins the yakuza and takes their mark of a dragon tattoo across his chest.
 Tatsu and Maseo, mourning the deaths of Tatsu's parents, start a family of their own.
 Tatsu gives birth to twins, Yuki and Reiko.
 Meanwhile, Takeo rises through the yakuza ranks and indulges his "exotic tastes" for ancient weapons.
-He is presented with twin swords by General Karnz (later henchman to Baron Bedlam), one of which Takeo favors for its mystical properties.
+He is presented with twin swords by General Karnz (a henchman of Baron Bedlam), one of which Takeo favors for its mystical properties.

 Takeo spends days preparing himself before taking both swords to the Yamashiro residence, demanding his brother to duel for the "prize" of Tatsu.
-During the course of the struggle, a fire is started, and—while Maseo is distracted by his children—Takeo kills his brother with the sword that later becomes known as "Soultaker".
-Tatsu arises just in time to see her husband die and engage Takeo, gaining the upper hand and disarming him.
+During the course of the struggle, a fire is started, and — while Maseo is distracted by his children — Takeo kills his brother with the sword that later becomes known as "Soultaker".
+Tatsu arises just in time to see her husband die and engages Takeo, gaining the upper hand and disarming him.
 Attempting to save her children, she hears her husband's voice coming from the sword, telling her they are already lost.

-Escaping with her life, Tatsu begins training as a samurai under a master called Tadashi.
-After much time, she graduates from his tutorship and leaves for America where she intends to use her talents to fight for justice.
-She takes the codename Katana after the sword that she wields, possessed for some time by the soul of her husband.
+Dead inside from the loss of her family, Takeo is trained as a warrior by a master named Tadashi.
+After much time, she graduates from his tutorship and travels to America, becoming a costumed vigilante.
+She assumes the persona of "Katana" after the sword that she wields, possessed for some time by the soul of her husband.